 The hospital was first built between 1934-1937 with the first patients being admitted in 1938.
-Barrow was built in a more modern style than the nearby Bristol Mental Asylum - The Glenside, which was a huge imposing Victorian building built in the 1850's.
+Barrow was built in a more modern style than the nearby Bristol Mental Asylum, The Glenside, which was a huge imposing Victorian building built in the 1850's.
 Barrow was made up of lots of smaller buildings in a colony style.

-During World War II the hospital was requisitioned by the British government as use as a Naval Hospital.
+During World War II the hospital was requisitioned by the British government for use as a Naval Hospital.
 In 1946 the Navy left and the hospital finally reverted back to its intentional use in late 1948.

 Barrow is probably most famous for being the notorious 'Dirtiest hospital in Britain' in 2005.
 This was following a survey of all of the UK's hospitals and Barrow hospital had particular poor standards of hygiene.
 Of the three remaining residential wards, two were immediately closed down and the patients moved elsewhere.

 Following this report the hospital rapidly closed its doors in 2006 and Barrow Hospital was left to decay.

 We visited Barrow Mental Hospital (or Colony as it has been known) during August 2009.

 Four of us joined together for this investigation - Lorraine, Wayne, Mike and myself, Helen.

 We arrived just as dusk was falling and walked through fields and dense woodland to reach our destination.

 Barrow Hospital has been empty for some time now and sadly the demolition crew have now moved in.
 Although many of the buildings have now been demolished a fair few still remain standing.
 This provided us with a base in which to carry out our investigation.